< INTRO >

 We obtained 30 seeds from what we are told was 'a big bag of badly grown weed.'
-So these seeds were not feminized (cannabis, rather like avocado plants/trees, for example, have a male and a female sex.
-The female cannabis plant develops buds charged with THC which is what most growers are after) which meant a mix of male and female plants.
+So these seeds were not feminized (cannabis, rather like avocado plants/trees, for example, has a male and a female sex.
+The female cannabis plant develops buds charged with THC which is what most growers are after).
+This meant a mix of male and female plants.
 The seeds were not of a particular strain and basically were nothing special at all.

 At this early stage of the game in any #GroPro planting, whether from seed or seedling, it is all about caring for your young plants through the establishment phase.
-Both cannabis and the #GroPro are extremely water efficient but for now make sure they don't go thirsty - we give a full watering of 5L (this includes the water which has been recycled and collected in the basin below) and give the pockets a spray in the morning and evenings.
+Both cannabis and the #GroPro are extremely water efficient but for now make sure they don't go thirsty - we give a full watering of 5L (this includes the water which has been recycled and collected in the basin below) every 3 days and give the pockets a spray in the morning and evenings every day.

 We did this for 2 weeks and as you can see above is the result.
 Right, now is where it starts to get fun.